Welcome to the Amador Branch of AAUW

 TECH TREK 2025 — BRANCH DAY FUN

 Above — Tech Trek Stem Camp winners (left to right) Meris Schauer, Avery Metz, and Meadow Fisk (with AAUW Branch members Greta McElroy-White and Julie Taylor) will share their experiences at this summer’s Tech Trek at the upcoming AAUW September Celebration.
 Below are more photos from Tech Trek Branch Day Activities: Cardboard Boat Races … Putting on scrubs for the Vet Clinic … Drawing fake blood during Vet Clinic.
+CLICK HERE FOR A SHORT VIDEO OF 2025 TECH TREK.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~